craigmckeachie/handsonreact/docs/A22-Debugging.md

     ></ProjectForm>
     ```

-1. You should see the following error in the terminal where you are running `npm start`.
+1. You should see the following error in the terminal where you are running `npm run dev`.

     ```
     Failed to compile.